 If you are a veteran who suffers from a mental condition and you are seeking VA compensation, whether or not you were diagnosed in service with personality disorder is very important.
 Veterans should also be aware that some VA compensation and pension examiners will diagnose personality disorder, despite all signs pointing otherwise.

 The good news is that veterans who were denied VA compensation in the past due to personality disorder should not give up.
 It is often beneficial in these situations to obtain an independent medical opinion and/or have the private treating practitioner to evaluate whether or not personality disorder is actually present.
+In some cases, the veteran may have a mental condition that has a general rating formula, thus qualifying for a disability rating and compensation.
 It is usually best to get help from an experienced advocate to navigate the process for the long road ahead.
 The takeaway is that these situations can be certainly complicated; however, there is hope.

 Have Questions About Your Disability Claim?